The Cartesian method and Fermat's Last Theorem: Fermat's Last Theorem proof

-Before continuing with our proof, let us do some calculations related to the equations contained in \mbox{Lemma \ref{square}}.
-We aim to understand the arithmetic structure of equations of the form $c^n=a^n+b^n$ where $(a,b,c)$ has two odd perfect square numbers and an irrational, particularly when $n$ is odd and $n>2$.
-We are not interested in equations that have even-perfect square numbers and an irrational, since they are not aligned to Lemma \ref{square}'s results.
+Let us consider the arithmetic structure of equations that have the form \mbox{$c^n=a^n+b^n$} where the triple $(a,b,c)$ has two odd perfect square numbers and an irrational.
+For simplicity's sake, we are not interested in equations that have at least an even perfect square number and an irrational since they are not aligned to Corollary~\ref{square2}.
+However, one may see that the same conclusions arise in that \mbox{situation.} \begin{Lema} Let $n$ be odd, greater than 2.
+Then there are no integers \mbox{$a,b,c$} that satisfies $a^n+b^n=c^n$.
+In particular, Fermat's Last Theorem is valid. \end{Lema} \begin{proof} Let us present direct proof.